 Jefferson, Wythe, and Pendleton had formed the nucleus of the committee for the revision of the laws of Virginia in 1776.7 This committee was assigned the monumental task of reforming the entire structure of the former monarchical laws to comply with republican principles.
 In applying to these two men for advice on parliamentary rules, Jefferson was tapping sources he could approach with confidence and trust.

 Jefferson first approached his old mentor, Wythe.
-He had read law under Wythe’s direction from 1762 to 1767 and through long association regarded Wythe’s knowledge of parliamentary law as “more studied and are better known by you than by any man in America perhaps by any man living.”
-Jefferson must have been disappointed to receive Wythe’s letter explaining that he had left his notes with the House of Burgesses in 1775 and that with the passage of time felt he remembered little that would be of use.
-Jefferson applied to Wythe a second and even a third time.
-Perhaps if he provided a list of questions that could be answered primarily with a yes or no?
-But the response was the same: Wythe didn’t remember.
-Jefferson then applied to Wythe’s old courtroom rival, Edmund Pendleton.
-He answered some of Jefferson’s questions but also confessed to being “rusty” and not particularly well-read in parliamentary law.12
+He had read law under Wythe’s direction from 1762 to 1767 and through long association he was convinced that parliamentary rules of procedure were “more studied and ... better known” by Wythe “than by any man in America perhaps by any man living.”8 Jefferson must have been disappointed to receive Wythe’s letter explaining that he had left his notes with the House of Burgesses in 1775 and that with the passage of time felt he remembered little that would be of use.9 Jefferson applied to Wythe a second and even a third time.
+Perhaps if he provided a list of questions that could be answered primarily with a yes or no?10 But the response was the same: Wythe didn’t remember.11 Jefferson then applied to Wythe’s old courtroom rival, Edmund Pendleton.
+Pendleton answered some of Jefferson’s questions but also confessed to being “rusty” and not particularly well-read in parliamentary law.12